IIIF/website/source/event/2019/ann_arbor/showcase.md

 The IIIF Showcase is an event for people new to IIIF to get an overview and discover the latest developments in a single event (though it offers something for everyone, so returning attendees are welcome as well!).
 It assumes no previous experience with IIIF and will cover the full gamut of IIIF from the basics to Showcases of the latest developments in the IIIF Community.

-# Location: Adam-von-Trott room, Alte Mensa conference venue
+# Location: Rackham Amphitheatre, Rackham Graduate School, 4th floor
 <table class="api-table">
     <thead>
         <tr>